The Grey Hoodie Project: Big Tobacco, Big Tech, and the threat on academic integrity: Reinvent itself in the public image as socially responsible

 \subsection{Big Tobacco}

 Big Tobacco created its funding agencies in a seemingly impartial manner.
 The CTR was advised by various distinguished scientists who served on its scientific advisory board \cite{brandt_inventing_2012}.
-During its existence, hundreds of millions of dollars were provided to independent investigators at academic institutions in the US and abroad \cite{warner_tobacco_1991}.
+During its existence, hundreds of millions of dollars were provided to independent investigators at academic institutions across the US and abroad \cite{warner_tobacco_1991}.
 There is no doubt that a considerable amount of quality research was done as a result of this funding.
 However, the majority of the funding provided by the CTR went to research that was unrelated to the health effects of tobacco use \cite{bloch_tobacco_1994}.
 This contradicts the stated mission of ``tobacco industry will make new commitments to help seek answers to those questions [i.e., the effects of tobacco usage on health]''.

 Why is this the case?
 Those responsible for funding, usually lawyers instead of scientists \cite{bero_lawyer_1995}, ``would simply refuse to fund any proposals that acknowledged that nicotine is addictive or that smoking is dangerous'' \cite{bero_lawyer_1995}.
-Furthermore, projects that would shift the blame for lung cancer away from tobacco to other sources (e.g., birds as pets \cite{cunningham_smoke_1996}) were sought out and funded \cite{bero_lawyer_1995}.
+Furthermore, they sought out and funded projects that would shift the blame for lung cancer away from tobacco to other sources (e.g., birds as pets \cite{cunningham_smoke_1996}) \cite{bero_lawyer_1995}.

 However, the purpose in funding so many projects was to use the act of funding as proof of social responsibility.
 This pretense of social responsibility was presented to juries in multiple cases, such as a cigarette product liability trial in 1990 Mississippi, during which a list of all the universities and medical schools supported by CTR grants was presented to jurors \cite{bloch_tobacco_1994}.